 Some people consider leptin to be the “satiety hormone.”
-That is, leptin tells your brain when you’ve eaten enough food.
+That is, it tells your brain when you’ve eaten enough food.

-Others look at leptin as the “starvation hormone” that lowers your metabolism when the body isn’t getting enough food.
+Others look at it as the “starvation hormone” that lowers your metabolism when the body isn’t getting enough food.

 Here’s what one prominent researcher told WebMD:

 “Leptin is not our obesity hormone.
 Leptin is our starvation hormone,” says Robert H. Lustig, MD, professor of pediatrics at the University of California, San Francisco and a member of the Endocrine Society’s Obesity Task Force.

 Leptin also seems to have a role to play in